Hirth 3002

 The Hirth 3002 is a German aircraft engine, that was designed and produced by Hirth of Benningen for use in ultralight aircraft.

 By March 2018, the engine was no longer advertised on the company website and seems to be out of production.

 Design and development

-The Hirth 3002 is a four-cylinder, two-stroke, horizontally-opposed, 1042 cc displacement, fan-forced air-cooled, gasoline engine design, with a mechanical gearbox reduction drive with reduction ratios from 2.03 to 3.79:1.
+The Hirth 3002 is a four-cylinder, two-stroke, horizontally-opposed, 1042 cc displacement, fan-forced air-cooled, petrol engine design, with a mechanical gearbox reduction drive with reduction ratios from 2.03 to 3.79:1.
 It employs dual capacitor discharge ignition and produces 83 hp at 6000 rpm.